Murder of Kitty Genovese: Imprisonment and death

-On March 18, 1968, Moseley escaped from prison while being transported back from Meyer Memorial Hospital in Buffalo, New York, where he had undergone minor surgery for a self-inflicted injury.
-He hit the transporting correctional officer, stole his weapon, and fled to a nearby vacant house owned by a Grand Island couple, Mr. and Mrs. Matthew Kulaga, where he stayed undetected for three days.
-On March 21, the Kulagas went to check on the house, where they encountered Moseley, who held them hostage for more than an hour, binding and gagging Matthew and raping Mrs. Kulaga.
+On March 18, 1968, Moseley escaped while being transported back to prison from Meyer Memorial Hospital in Buffalo, where he had undergone minor surgery for a self-inflicted injury.
+He hit the transporting correctional officer, stole his weapon and fled to a nearby vacant house owned by a Grand Island couple, Mr. and Mrs. Matthew Kulaga, where he stayed undetected for three days.
+On March 21, the Kulagas went to check on the house, where they encountered Moseley, who held them hostage for more than an hour, binding and gagging Mr. Kulaga and raping Mrs. Kulaga.
 He then took the couple's car and fled.

 Moseley traveled to Grand Island where, on March 22, he broke into another house and held a woman and her daughter hostage for two hours before releasing them unharmed.
-He surrendered to police shortly afterward, and was charged with escape and kidnapping, to which he pleaded guilty.
-Moseley was given two additional 15-year sentences to run concurrently with his life sentence.
+He surrendered to police shortly afterward and was charged with escape and kidnapping, to which he pleaded guilty.
+Moseley was given two additional fifteen-year sentences to run concurrently with his life sentence.

 In September 1971, Moseley participated in the Attica Prison riot.
 Later in the same decade, he obtained a Bachelor of Arts in sociology in prison from Niagara University.
 He became eligible for parole in 1984.
 During his first parole hearing, he told the parole board that the notoriety he faced due to his crimes made him a victim, stating, "For a victim outside, it's a one-time or one-hour or one-minute affair, but for the person who's caught, it's forever."
 At the same hearing, Moseley claimed he never intended to kill Genovese and that he considered her murder to be a mugging because "people do kill people when they mug them sometimes."
 The board denied his request for parole.

 Moseley returned for a parole hearing on March 13, 2008, the 44th anniversary of Genovese's murder.
-He continued to show little remorse for Genovese's murder and parole was again denied.
+He continued to show little remorse for Genovese's murder, and parole was again denied.
 Genovese's brother Vincent was unaware of the 2008 hearing until he was contacted by reporters for the New York Daily News.
-Vincent has reportedly never recovered from his sister's murder.
+He has reportedly never recovered from his sister's murder.
 "This brings back what happened to her," Vincent had said; "the whole family remembers".

-Moseley was denied parole an eighteenth time in November 2015, and died in prison on March 28, 2016, at the age of 81.
+Moseley was denied parole an eighteenth time in November 2015 and died in prison on March 28, 2016, at the age of 81.
 He had served 52 years, making him one of the longest-serving inmates in the New York State prison system.